Best daily deals

 Save some money with the Monolith Liquid Spark Desktop by Monoprice

 This amp is as spartan as it gets, but Monoprice knows how to manufacture a product that puts function before form.
-Alex Cavalli, meanwhile, has been producing and designing audio equipment for about 20 years under the Cavalli Audio banner.
 You get a 1/4-inch headphone out and RCA preamp out, in a solid metal enclosure.
 The RCA lines are great if you want to amplify powered speakers.

 Monolith by Monoprice Liquid Spark Headphone Amplifier by Alex Cavalli